Precisely speaking: The importance of precision medicine on respiratory healthcare

-Precision medicine has become a commonplace term in modern healthcare and is the opposite of a one-size-fits-all approach to diagnosing health conditions and developing individual care pathways.
 But how is it being used in the arena of respiratory health and what are the implications for diseases such as asthma and COPD?

 What is meant by the term precision medicine?

-Precision medicine involves the collection of a wide array of clinical, biomarker, imaging, genetic, and lifestyle data.
-The ultimate aim is to optimise patient outcomes.
-This method of patient evaluation and treatment contrasts with the more conventional and less precise one-size-fits-all approach in medicine.
-For example when it comes to asthma, traditionally, clinicians have used an escalating combination of inhaled corticosteroids, bronchodilators, leukotriene receptor antagonists, and theophylline to treat patients according to their disease severity.
+When it comes to asthma, traditionally, clinicians have used an escalating combination of inhaled corticosteroids, bronchodilators, leukotriene receptor antagonists, and theophylline to treat patients according to their disease severity.
 However, this does not take into account a patient’s underlying disease phenotype.
 The identification and targeting of so-called treatable traits have been shown to improve patient outcomes.
 Broadly speaking, treatable traits in severe asthma can be categorised into pulmonary, extra-pulmonary and behavioural factors.
 In one randomised controlled trial, it was found that severe asthma patients have an average of 10 treatable traits and a focused approach that targeted these traits conferred greater improvements in quality of life and asthma control compared to standard of care.

 What are the benefits of a precision medicine approach?

 For heterogeneous conditions, the benefit of precision medicine lies within its prognostic implications.
 For instance, In lung cancer, the identification of programmed death ligand 1 (PD-L1) resulted in the development of immunotherapy agents such as nivolumab and pembrolizumab.
 These treatments have significantly improved survival rates compared to traditional chemotherapy.
 In infectious diseases, we know that establishing a causative organism allows the administration of targeted antimicrobial(s), and identified sensitivities whilst also mitigating the problem of drug resistance.
 In severe asthma, practicing precision medicine also reduces long-term adverse effects of drugs such as oral corticosteroids that are subsequently not indicated after further phenotyping.
-In this regard, there will also be a time-saving benefit as a result of avoiding the prescription and administration of non-indicated medications.
+Personalised medicine, therefore, plays a crucial role in tailoring treatments based on individual profiles, shifting the healthcare model from reactive to proactive.

 What are the challenges of precision medicine?